 - Preferably, you should pick a bookie with chess live betting markets even if you don’t plan to bet on live matches at the start.
 Likewise, it helps if a sportsbook has a chess betting app.

-- After you’ve found a place to bet on chess, you need to find a website – or preferably a few – that can offer you stats, data, and other useful information to help you decide what to bet on.
+- After you’ve found a place to bet on chess, you need to find a website – or preferably a few – that can offer you stats, data, and other helpful information to help you decide what to bet on.

 - Following chess betting experts and their betting previews are beneficial, mainly because betting previews are the most efficient tool to get information on games or events you wish to bet on.